Proavatar/MotionCaptureSDK/README.md

 The package will be downloaded and added to your project.

 By default the SDK can be used without a license, but only allows two sensors two connect.
 To allow for unlimited number of sensors to connect, a license is required.
-To obtain a license, please contact [sales@proavatar.io](mailto:sales@proavatar.io?subject=Motion%20Capture%20SDK%20license%20request).
+To request a license, please contact [sales@proavatar.io](mailto:sales@proavatar.io?subject=Motion%20Capture%20SDK%20license%20request).

 All required functionality is implemented in the `MotionCapture` class.
 Since there can only be one instance of this class, the singleton design pattern is used and the methods of the class can be accessed using the `MotionCapture.shared` property.